-The evaluation of proposals is composed by different steps, see Figure 4.
-For each proposal, two evaluators and one moderator (called "rapporteur") are assigned, starting from the database of experts developed in Phase II.
-The assignment is based on the evaluators' expertise profile that had to match with the scenario and application of the proposal.
+The evaluation of proposals was composed by different steps, see Figure 4.
+For each proposal, two evaluators and one moderator (called "rapporteur") were assigned, starting from the database of experts developed in Phase II.
+The assignment was based on the evaluators' expertise profile that had to match with the scenario and application of the proposal.